sauvc/rulebook/rulebook.md

 ### 2. Target Acquisition
 The aim of the task is to detect and acquire a target among a series of drums at the bottom of the pool, in the target zone.

-A target zone is defined by a <span style="color:green">green colored mat</span> laid out on the floor of the pool.
+A target zone is defined by a <span class="indicate-green">green colored mat</span> laid out on the floor of the pool.
 The mat is 8m x 2m in size.
 Figure 3. shows the location of the mat with respect to the arena.

 There are 4 colored drums in the arena.
 All of them are on the mat.
-One of the drums, chosen at random, will be <span style="color:blue">blue</span> in color, while the rest are <span style="color:red">red</span> in color.
-One of the <span style="color:red">red drums</span>, chosen at random, will contain an acoustic pinger.
+One of the drums, chosen at random, will be <span class="indicate-blue">blue</span> in color, while the rest are <span class="indicate-red">red</span> in color.
+One of the <span class="indicate-red">red drums</span>, chosen at random, will contain an acoustic pinger.
 The AUV needs to drop a ball in one of the drums to successfully complete this task.
 Points will be awarded based on which drum the ball is dropped into.
 In the event of multiple balls being dropped, only the **first ball** is taken to consideration.

-The location of the <span style="color:red">red drum</span> which contains the acoustic pinger may be randomized between attempts, as may be the order of the drums.
+The location of the <span class="indicate-red">red drum</span> which contains the acoustic pinger may be randomized between attempts, as may be the order of the drums.
 The order of the drums and location of the pinger will be decided by the organizing committee.

 #### Points.

 Points will be awarded as follows.

-- Drop the ball in the <span style="color:blue">blue drum</span>: <span class="info">30 Points</span>
+- Drop the ball in the <span class="indicate-blue">blue drum</span>: <span class="info">30 Points</span>
-- Drop the ball in the <span style="color:red">red drum</span> with the pinger: <span class="info">50 Points</span>
+- Drop the ball in the <span class="indicate-red">red drum</span> with the pinger: <span class="info">50 Points</span>
-- Dropping the ball in any other <span style="color:red">red drum</span>: <span class="info">10 Points</span>
+- Dropping the ball in any other <span class="indicate-red">red drum</span>: <span class="info">10 Points</span>

 #### Specification of props.